No sound during playback

 In the illustrated example below, the speaker icon (circled) indicates that the Audio 1 track is enabled.
 On the right side, the empty box indicates that the Audio 1 track is disabled:

-Use the Audio Mixer to determine if an audio track is muted or has low volume, and to increase the volume if necessary.
+Use the Audio Mixer or Timeline panel to determine if an audio track is muted or has low volume, and to increase the volume if necessary.

-To open the Audio Mixer, choose Window > Audio Mixer > [Sequence Name].
+- Open the Audio Mixer, choose Window > Audio Clip Mixer > [Sequence Name] or Window > Audio Track Mixer > [Sequence Name].

 You can download third-party codecs from codec publishers' websites.
-Some codec publishers are listed on the Apple QuickTime Components page at www.apple.com/quicktime/resources/components.html.
 If the codec used to create the clips isn't available as a QuickTime component, use other software to transcode them with a different audio-encoding format.
-(Software you can use to transcode the clips include MPEG Streamclip or QuickTime Player with the QuickTime Pro upgrade.)
+(Try MPEG Streamclip or QuickTime Player with the QuickTime Pro upgrade.)
 Then, import the transcoded files into Adobe Premiere Pro.

 To troubleshoot codec issues (on both Windows and Mac OS), see Troubleshoot file formats and codecs.